- Release cash from your home

 Health and Environmental Concerns

 Contaminated soils pose significant health risks.
 Chemical contaminants examples, such as heavy metals or industrial solvents, can harm the human body when ingested, inhaled, or even upon contact.
-These chemicals can seep into groundwater, further affecting drinking water sources and aquatic life.
+These chemicals can seep into groundwater, affecting drinking water and aquatic life.

 Economic Implications

-Additionally, legal issues can arise, such as a remediation notice served by local authorities, mandating cleanup.
+Additionally, legal issues can arise, such as a remediation notice served by local authorities mandating cleanup.
 It’s also not uncommon for sellers to opt for a contaminated land indemnity policy to protect against future liabilities.

 Remediation: Turning the Tide